 “Sighting of the Day in the Bush”

 Every few days, we jump into the little car to drive to the Crocodile River.
-Along Seekoei Street ( I dare you to try to pronounce that street name) there are several stopping points offering views of the Crocodile River which separates Marloth Park from Kruger National Park.
+Along Seekoei Street ( I dare you to try to pronounce that street name), several stopping points offer views of the Crocodile River, which separates Marloth Park from Kruger National Park.

-The river is a lifeline for wildlife that needs to drink and cool off in the often low water river during the less rainy periods.
+The river is a lifeline for wildlife that needs to drink and cool off in the often low water riverless rainy.
 Now, still in the rainy season, it isn’t nearly as prolific as we’d seen when we were here for years ago.

 Here’s a photo we took yesterday of the Crocodile River (below).
-It’s been very dry these past few weeks:
+It’s been scorched these past few weeks: